-Flax Seeds, or in this case Flaxseed Oil, has long been touted for its health benefits (for example, it’s filled with healthy fats, like omega-3, and is a great source of fiber).
-On top of that, it’s an amazing source of energy, with more potassium than a banana and more calcium than a cup of skim milk.
+Flax seeds, or in this case Flaxseed oil, has long been touted for its health benefits (for example, it’s filled with healthy fats, like omega-3, and is a great source of fiber).
 You can consume flaxseed oil in its natural form, or via supplements.
-We like Spring Valley Flaxseed Oil ($20).
+We like Spring Valley Flaxseed Oil ($28).

 Bananas are loaded with vitamins, antioxidants, minerals, and good carbs.
 Eat one when you’re feeling sluggish, and you’ll find yourself instantly more awake.